knod/pa-data/README.md

 Use homebrew if you've got it (you'll know if you do).
 Installing globally is easiest.

-If you don't know how to install it already, download it: https://nodejs.org/en/download/.
+If you don't know how to install it already, download it manually: https://nodejs.org/en/download/.
 It may get put in a hidden folder.
 We're trying to figure that out.

 ## git